meaniebeanie22/meaniebeanie22.github.io/chapters/israel-hands.md

 saw plainly: I must not simply retreat before him, or he would speedily hold me boxed into the bows, as a moment since he had so nearly boxed me in the stern.
-Once so caught, and nine or ten inches of the blood-stained dirk would be my last experience on this side of eternity.
+Once so caught, and nine or ten inches of the blood-stained [:dirk](https://en.wikipedia.org/wiki/dirk) would be my last experience on this side of eternity.
 I placed my palms against the main-mast, which was of a goodish bigness, and waited, every nerve upon the stretch.